dnl-rss/secureum-slot2-solidity101/01_layout.md

 Immutable variables are evaluated once at construction time and their value is copied to all places where it is accessed in the code.
 32 bytes are reserved for these values, even if they would fit in fewer bytes.
 Due to this, constant variables are sometimes cheaper than immutables ones.

-The only supported types
+The only supported types for immutable variables are strings and value types.
+Only strings for constants.

-#### 18. Functions
+#### 19. Functions

-Functions are executable units of code typically defined inside a contract.
-Functions that are defined *outside* of a contract are called "free functions"
+Functions are executable units of code typically defined inside a contract, but can also be defined outside of one.
+They have different levels of visibility toward other contracts.

-##### Function parameters and return variables
+##### 20. Function parameters

 Function `parameters` are declared the same way as variables, and the name of unused parameters can be omitted.
 Function parameters can be used as any other local variable, and can be reassigned.

+##### 21. Function return variables

 Function `return` variables are declared with the same syntax after the `returns` keyword.
 Names of return variables can be omitted.
 Return variables can be used as any other local variable.
 They are initialized with their default value and retain that value until they are reassigned.
 A function with return values must receive those in a return statement and assignment.